TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/authorization-service.md

 # Administrators

-Camunda 7 has no explicit concept of "administrator" beyond it being a user who has been granted all authorizations on all resources.
+Fluxnova has no explicit concept of "administrator" beyond it being a user who has been granted all authorizations on all resources.

-## The "camunda-admin" Group
+## The "fluxnova-admin" Group

-When downloading the Camunda 7 distribution, the invoice example application creates a group with id `camunda-admin` and grants all authorizations on all resources to this group.
+When downloading the Fluxnova distribution, the invoice example application creates a group with id `fluxnova-admin` and grants all authorizations on all resources to this group.

-In absense of the demo application, this task is performed by the [Camunda Admin Web Application]({{< ref "/webapps/admin/user-management.md#initial-user-setup" >}}).
-If the Camunda webapplication is started for the first time and no user exists in the database, it asks you to perform the "initial setup".
-In this process, the `camunda-admin` group is created and granted all permissions on all resources.
+In absense of the demo application, this task is performed by the [Fluxnova Admin Web Application]({{< ref "/webapps/admin/user-management.md#initial-user-setup" >}}).
+If the Fluxnova webapplication is started for the first time and no user exists in the database, it asks you to perform the "initial setup".
+In this process, the `fluxnova-admin` group is created and granted all permissions on all resources.

 {{< note title="LDAP" class="info" >}}
-The group "camunda-admin" is not created when using LDAP (since LDAP is only accessed in a read-only way).
+The group "fluxnova-admin" is not created when using LDAP (since LDAP is only accessed in a read-only way).
 Also see the below section on the administrator authorization plugin.
 {{< /note >}}

 ## The Administrator Authorization Plugin